 One of the most legally dangerous places to carry a handgun is in the bathroom.
 It may not be as legally dangerous as an airport, but it ranks high on the list for the same reason: it creates an environment where it is easy to make a legally dangerous mistake.
-A church-going lady in Wisconsin found this out in March.
-She will recover from the error, but it has already cost her significant time, money, and stress . . .
+A church-going lady in Wisconsin found this out.
+She will recover from the error, but it cost her significant time, money, and stress . . .
 From jsonline.com:

 Susan Hitchler, 66, was charged in April with negligent handling of a weapon, a misdemeanor.
 The complaint indicated that on March 19 she had left her handgun in a stall of the women’s restroom at Elmbrook Church.
 A church employee found the gun within a few minutes and turned it over to security.
 At a hearing late last week, Circuit Judge Lloyd V. Carter ruled on a defense motion to dismiss the case based on a lack of evidence that a crime had been committed.
 The motion had been argued in May.

 The most common way for people to carry concealed handguns is attached to the belt or waist band in some way.
 When people use a stall in a bathroom, the handgun becomes an impediment.
 I can imagine the nodding of heads of those who have carried.
 Nearly everyone has encountered this problem in one way or another.
 Undo the belt, and the handgun is no longer supported.
 If you place the handgun on the floor, even if it’s still in the holster, it may be seen from outside the stall.
 Some solve this dilemma by discreetly covering the holster and handgun inside the clothes at their feet.
 Others detach the holstered gun and place it out of sight behind the toilet or on top the toilet paper dispenser.
 Worse, some unholster the handgun and place it in a “convenient” spot.
 That’s not a good idea.
 From tampabay.com a detective left his firearm: